ceph/chacra/README.rst

         },
     }

 The ``defaults`` key is used for any project that doesn't have it's own explicitly defined key.
-You can add keys that match with projects you are storing in chacra to override the default values.
+This key isn't required, but it can be usueful when you have many projects with similar values in their distributions files.

+If you want to add keys or modify keys that exist in ``defaults`` for a specific project, add that project name as a key of ``distributions`` and define the keys you'd need to override or add there.

 about the name
 ==============